 As promised, here is the ridiculously easy and tasty stew I mentioned over the weekend.
-I seem to be on a streak of ugly but packed-full of flavor recipes this month.
+I seem to be creating ugly-yet-packed-full-of-flavor recipes this month!

 I guess the veggies that are available in January aren’t quite as flashy as some of the summer ones.
 That, and well, stews aren’t always pretty – but you can’t beat a one dish meal for an easy dinner.